marionlamoureux/CML_LLM_Chatbot_Augmented_with_Ent_Data/README.md

 ├── README.md
 └── LICENSE.txt
 ```
-## Implementation
+## Data
-### `data/`
-This directory stores all the individual sample documents that are used for context retrieval in the chatbot application
+The `data`  directory stores all the individual sample documents that are used for context retrieval in the chatbot application
 - Sourced from:
   - [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/data-research/student-banking/marketing-agreements-and-data/).
 Which provides agreements/contracts and related data about credit card issuers who have marketing agreements with universities, colleges, or affiliated organizations such as alumni associations, sororities, fraternities, and foundations in the USA.

-### `1_session-install-deps`
-- Install python dependencies specified in 1_session-install-deps/requirements.txt

-### `2_job-download-models`
-Definition of the job **Download Models**
-- Directly download specified models from huggingface repositories
-- These are pulled to new directories models/llm-model and models/embedding-model

-### `3_job-populate-vectordb`
-Definition of the job **Populate Vector DB with documents embeddings**
-- Start the milvus vector database and set database to be persisted in new directory milvus-data/
-- Generate embeddings for each document in data/
-- The embeddings vector for each document is inserted into the vector database
-- Stop the vector database

-### `4_app`
-Definition of the application `CML LLM Chatbot`
-- Start the milvus vector database using persisted database data in milvus-data/
-- Load locally persisted pre-trained models from models/llm-model and models/embedding-model
-- Start gradio interface
-- The chat interface performs both retrieval-augmented LLM generation and regular LLM generation for bot responses.

 ## Technologies Used
 #### Open-Source Models and Utilities